mneil/opa-dynamodb/README.md

  - AWS credentials can be infered by the credentials chain in Goland AWS SDK
  - Retry logic and caching are implemented by the AWS SDK and this implementation

+See the [User Documentation](https://mneil.github.io/opa-dynamodb) for setup and usage.

 ## DynamoDB As A Backend

 DynamoDB is an excellent backend for policy data.
 You can store documentesque data across dynamo rows and query them using a collections pattern.
 This method is efficient (single read to get entire policy) and scalable (dynamodb storage is extremely scalable).